+- ¶297 Section 1.
+Health Insurance.

-- a.
+- ¶299 a.
 Each employee shall be eligible to elect the following healthcare options effective the first of the month following date of hire or during designated open enrollment periods.

-- 1. Effective July 1, 2012, the Century Preferred Managed Care Program with the following co-payments:
+- ¶300 1.
+An OAP Plan with the following co-payments:

-- \$25 for all office visits
+- \$30 for all office visits

+- \$50 for urgent care

-- \$100 for emergency room/urgent care
+- \$100 for emergency room

-- \$200 for outpatient surgery
+- \$400 for outpatient surgery

-- \$300 impatient hospitalization
+- \$800 impatient hospitalization

-There is unlimited lifetime maximum benefit for in-network providers.
+- ¶301 There is unlimited lifetime maximum benefit for in-network providers.

-For out-of-network services, there shall be an annual deductible of \$400/\$800/\$1,200 for individual, two person, and family coverage with subsequent coinsurance of 30% on covered expenses of up to \$4,000/\$8,000/\$12,000 respectively for individual, two person, and family coverage.
+- For out-of-network services, there shall be an annual deductible of \$400/\$800/\$1,200 for individual, two person, and family coverage with subsequent coinsurance of 30% on covered expenses of up to \$4,000/\$8,000/\$12,000 respectively for individual, two person, and family coverage.
 The maximum "out-of-pocket" expense associated with the out-of-network cost share is \$1,600/\$3,200/\$4,800 for individual, two person, and family coverage respectively.
 If a non-network provider is used, the employee or dependent may be subject to balance billing above and beyond the allowable maximums.
 The program includes managed benefits with a 25% professional penalty imposed if guidelines are not followed.
 There is an unlimited lifetime maximum benefit for in-network providers.

+- ¶306 If two employees of the City are married to each other, one of the two may waive participation in the medical insurance program and be covered as a dependent under the other's plan, subject to execution of a waiver that is satisfactory to the City and its insurance plan administrator, and subject to such conditions on re-enrollment as the administrator requires and are permitted by law.